How to Store Fresh Herbs So They Last Longer

 How to Chop Herbs Like a Pro

-- Use a sharp knife: A dull blade tears leaves and releases moisture. | Knife care tips
+- Use a sharp knife: A dull blade tears leaves. | Knife care tips

 -